prajwalch/yazap/README.md

 ## Examples
 ### `Flag, Command.takesSingleValue and Command.takesNValues`
-These 3 are thin wrapper of `Arg` which handles necessary options and settings to define how flag, single argument and multiple arguments should parse respectively.
+These 3 are the thin wrapper of `Arg` which handles necessary options and settings to define how flag, single argument and multiple arguments should parse respectively.
 This is the simplest and recommended way to use this library.
 See [below](#Arg) to learn more about `Arg`.